-The downside that I find is the fees for Airbnb have grown A LOT over the years.
-The price shown when searching does not usually include cleaning fees or other required taxes or fees for your destination… and sometimes these can nearly double the price.
+The downside of Airbnb is that their fees have gotten out of hand in many locations in the recent years.
+The price shown when searching does not usually include cleaning fees or other required taxes or fees for your destination… and nowadays these can more than double the price.

 3. Airline Apps

-I have all of my regularly used airline’s apps downloaded onto my phone.
+All of my regularly used airline’s apps have a permanent placeholder on my phone.
 This helps me to easily keep track of miles, award trips, airfare sales, and itinerary changes in a flash.
 Apps are also typically faster at informing you of gate changes during your trip or tracking your bags than text alerts tend to be.